pmcollins/otel-llm-bakeoff/README.md

 ## Operation

-These examples have been run and their telemetry saved to this repo in the `json/` directory.
-However, if you want to run them and see their telemetry:
+To run the examples and see their telemetry:

 1. `pip install oteltest`
 2. `oteltest ott-example-name.py`